Food Vendor Insurance: Cost, Coverage & Best Providers

 Commercial Auto

-Food trucks, food trailers, and operations using a vehicle regularly for business purposes are going to need commercial auto.
-As with a personal auto, you’ll be required to carry liability insurance that will handle property damage and bodily injury for accidents when it’s your fault.
+Food trucks, food trailers, and operations using a vehicle for business purposes regularly are going to need commercial auto insurance.
+Just like a personal auto, you’ll be required to carry liability insurance that will handle property damage and bodily injury for accidents when it is your fault.
 Depending on the value of your vehicle, or if you have a loan, you’ll want to look into the first-party coverages collision and comprehensive.

 Inland Marine

 Inland marine is coverage for equipment that moves around a lot.
-If your food cart or concession stand is in a different location regularly, check your property policy to see if there’s still coverage and, if not, then get some quotes for inland marine insurance.
+Many BOPs will include coverage for business personal property (BPP).
+However, the amount may be limited to either a specific location or listed locations on the policy.
+So, if your food cart or concession stand is in a different location regularly, then check your property policy to see if there is coverage, and if not, then get quotes for inland marine insurance.

 Workers’ Compensation